 We felt a little like Goldilocks when we tasted this recipe.
 Not too sweet, we thought as we licked the spoon.
 Hmmm, not too bitter, we thought after a little more reflection.
 And, we realized after we’d demolished three popsicles in a row, they’re juuuuuust right.
 In fact, several of us found these to taste uncannily like Fudgsicles.
 But unlike the chocolate fudge pops that you buy at the store, these are just cocoa, coconut milk, and honey.
-Although all you’ll notice is the creamy, velvety texture and the robust not–too-sweet chocolate smack.–Renee Schettler
+Although all you’ll notice is the creamy, velvety texture, and the robust not–too-sweet chocolate smack.–Renee Schettler

 Chocolate Fudge Pops